 This classic recipe for potato gratin is simple to make but always has show-stopping results.
 Rich, creamy, crunchy - it will satisfy all your cravings.
 This post includes some affiliate links in which I may receive a small commission if you choose to make a purchase.

-This is yet another one of my OG recipes that’s finally been given a permanent spot on the internet.
-I learned how to make this classic potato gratin in culinary school and it’s been a staple in my repertoire ever since.
+This is yet another one of my old school recipes that's finally been given a permanent spot on the internet.
+I learned how to make this classic potato gratin in culinary school and it's been a staple in my repertoire ever since.
 How can you go wrong with layers upon layers of thin, tender, creamy potatoes, oozy, nutty Swiss cheese and a golden, buttery, crunchy top?
-It’s the kind of side you want to save for those really special occasions.
+It's the kind of side you want to save for those really special occasions.

 I don't like to serve this dish on Thanksgiving because we already have mashed potatoes and sweet potatoes in the mix.
 Who needs that kind of competition?
 I find it works much better during the December holidays when it has the opportunity to really shine.
 This recipe pairs especially well with red meat (hello Christmas roast!), which is exactly why just about every steakhouse in America has a version of it on their menu.

 Classically, a potato gratin is made with Gruyère cheese, which is aged and rather expensive.
 You can easily swap it out for a good quality Swiss, cheddar, Meunster, Fontina, or any other good melting cheese.
 A combination of different cheeses also works well.